Questions Related to Townhouse

 It is beneficial to have it, especially in the case of flight cancellations, major illness, death, and jury duty.
 You may have trip cancellation insurance on your credit card; however, your flights and reservations must be made with that credit card.

 Interval International has recently launched an exciting new vacation exchange feature.
-With E-Plus, members may change destinations, resorts, unit sizes, or travel dates as many as three times—up to 24 hours before check-in for an additional one-time fee of $59.00.
+With E-Plus, members may change destinations, resorts, unit sizes, or travel dates as many as three times—up to 24 hours before check-in for an additional one-time fee of $89.00.
 This fee is charged when the request is made.
 Members can book their vacations with the peace of mind that if their travel plans change for any reason, they can retrade without any additional fees.
 E-Plus is an attractive option for those who like to plan in advance yet like to keep options open.
+To view more terms and conditions of E-Plus, click here.

 Harbor Ridge management feels that the E-Plus option is more attractive than purchasing the insurance option.
 If an owner purchases the insurance and needs to cancel his vacation, the owner does not get his week immediately back.
 The owner must file a formal insurance claim.
 If the owner’s claim gets denied, then the owner may receive their week back with restrictions.
 The E-Plus benefit is a much more attractive option for flexibility and “insurance” in the case vacation plans need to be changed for any reason.